NeythonLecStreitz/OpenCV_BallTracking_Tutorial/README.md

 As output, the script show the screen with a detected ball and a contrail following the movement of the ball.
 Additionally, the script generates a .svg file with a plot of Theta vs. Time (the ball's angular velocity) and a .csv file with the ball's X and Y coordinates plus time and theta values.

+To read the writeup, either open the OpenCV_BallTracking_Tutorial .pdf file or to compile as a LateX document, use the folder.

 ### Requirements and Libraries
 The libraries required for this tutorial include NumPy, OpenCV, Matplotlib, Pandas, and imutils.
 Exact requirements are specified in the requirements.txt file.